 On Wednesday it was flying ant day.
 I was sat in the front room when suddenly there was a whole swarm of flying ants coming from the front lawn.
 Of course I grabbed my camera and had a closer look where I found a patch of lawn covered in ants.

 Flying ants are young queens which leave their birth nests to go and form their own colonies.
 It happens in localised areas on the same day and no-one quite knows why.
-They even caused problems for the players at Wimbledon this year:

 The ants have to be really active as they lose their wings after about 24 hours.
 The vast numbers are to deal with predators- many will get eaten.
 Indeed locally the house martins were having a real feast on this easy meal.